Read This First

 The live pressure includes moral realism, moral non-realism, divine command theory, human rights language, and the risk of smuggling an ought into premises that only describe what is.

-The anchors here are There has been a long history of variants of doing to others what, The History of the Golden Rule, and Variants of the “Do Unto Others” Principle.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep There has been a long history of variants of doing to others what, The History of the Golden Rule, and Variants of the “Do Unto Others” Principle in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Ethics branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.